Max-Sum (Labeling) Problem Page

 werner@cmp.felk.cvut.cz

-report, the reduced and improved version is in the PAMI
+report, a reduced and improved version is in the PAMI

 -